 You can of course book a Volcano View room and then enjoy the show from the comfort of your own hotel room.
 However, the truth is, this is not a very good option.
 The views from the Volcano View rooms are not as great as you imagine.
 They look out over the casino rooftop and atrium with the Volcano far in the distance.

-The joy of the volcano is feeling the heat of the fire and the booming of the sounds effects.
-This is all lost from the distance of the room and all you really get is a small fountain and light show.
+The joy of the volcano is feeling the heat of the fire and the booming of the sound effects.
+This is all lost from the distance of the room and all you really get is a small fountain and a light show.
 It’s definitely worth taking a trip down to see it in person.
 The rooms offer a good view in general, it’s just not a great way to view the Volcano!

 Volcano Tips and Tricks and Things to Know?

 For a front-row spot right by the rial in the Green Zone, you will need to arrive early!
 How early? well, people will start staking out spots a good 30 mins before the show.
 You can normally still find a spot with 15 mins to go unless it’s a very busy time.
 This will also vary depending on which show.
 The first and last (7 and 10 pm) are usually not as busy as the middle two shows.

 The natural gas used originally had a certain aroma to it, one of rotten eggs, that was not exactly popular, if quite authentic.
 To counter this the gas was processed and the egg smell was removed.
 They didn’t stop there though they replaced this offputting aroma with the most tropical scent they could think of, Pina-Colada!
 It’s very faint and you probably wouldn’t notice it but once you know you can just pick up the tropical pineapple and coconut notes wafting through the air.
 FYI, real volcanos do not smell like this!